-Applications should be made electronically by e-mail to recruit@lsra.ie Email applications must be marked in the subject heading as "Legal Executive Application - [Your Name Here]".
+Applications should be made electronically by e-mail to recruit@lsra.ie Email applications must be marked in the subject heading as "HEO LSRA Application - [Your Name Here]".
 Failure to do so may result in your application being deemed ineligible.
 Applications will not be accepted after the closing date and time.
-You should note that the LSRA applies a strict policy in this regard and applications received after the closing date and time will not be considered.